-On the morning of November 2, 2016, Petitioner was still in negotiations with various parties for the Property.
-Later that day, Petitioner and Geraci entered into an oral joint-venture agreement (the "JVA") pursuant to which, inter alia, (i) Petitioner would sell his Property to Geraci; and (ii) Geraci would finance the acquisition of the CUP with the City and development of the Business at the Property.
-The JVA had a condition precedent: if the CUP was approved, then Geraci would, inter alia, provide Petitioner (i) a total purchase price of \$800,000 for the Property; (ii) a 10% equity position in the Business; and (iii) the greater of \$10,000 or 10% of the net profits of the Business on a monthly basis.
-If the CUP was denied, Petitioner would keep both his Property and the agreed-upon \$50,000 non-refundable deposit ("NRD") and the transaction would not close.
-In other words, the approval and issuance of the CUP at the Property was a condition precedent for closing on the sale of the Property.
+Petitioner: (i) a total purchase price of \$800,000 for the Property; (ii) a 10% equity position in the Business; and (iii) the greater of \$10,000 or 10% of the net profits on a monthly basis.
+If the CUP was denied, Petitioner would keep his Property, would also keep the agreed upon \$50,000 non-refundable deposit ("NRD") and the transaction would not close.20 In other words, the approval and issuance of the CUP at the Property was a condition precedent for closing on the sale of the Property.

-At that meeting, Geraci provided \$10,000 in cash toward the agreed-upon \$50,000 NRD.
+At that meeting, Geraci provided \$10,000 in cash toward the agreedupon \$50,000 NRD.
 Geraci then had Petitioner execute a three-sentence document to memorialize his receipt thereof - the November Document.
-Geraci then promised, inter alia, (i) to have his attorney, Gina Austin, promptly reduce the JVA to writing and (ii) to not submit the CUP application to the City until he paid the balance of the NRD to Petitioner.
-Later that same day, November 2, 2016, the following communications took place between Geraci and Petitioner:
+Geraci promised, inter alia, (i) to have his attorney, Gina Austin ("Austin"), promptly reduce the JVA to writing and (ii) to not submit the CUP application to the City until he paid the balance of the NRD to Petitioner.21 Later that same day, November 2, 2016, the following communications took place between Geraci and Petitioner: